aminfdev/Social-Media-API/README.md

  * POST /api/likes/by-post-id/:postId: Like a post.
  * GET /api/comments/by-post-id/:postId: Get comments of a specific post
  * POST /api/comments/by-post-id/:postId: Add a comment to a post.
- * DELETE /api/comments/:postId: Delete a comment.
+ * DELETE /api/comments/:commentId: Delete a comment.

-For more details on request and response formats, refer to the source code.
+Refer to the source code for more details on request and response formats.